France battles 'monster' wildfire as heatwaves scorch Europe | Science-Environment

 - France

-A "monster" wildfire raged for a third day near France's wine-growing heartland of Bordeaux on Thursday, with no let-up in blistering temperatures likely before the weekend.
-More than 1,000 firefighters backed by water-bombing aircraft battled to contain the blaze in the southwestern Gironde region that has forced thousands of people from their homes and scorched 6,800 hectares of forest.
+Firefighters flew to France from across Europe to battle a "monster" wildfire raging for a third day near the wine-growing heartland of Bordeaux on Thursday, with no let-up in blistering temperatures likely before the weekend.
+More than 1,000 firefighters backed by water-bombing aircraft tried to contain the blaze in the southwestern Gironde region that has forced thousands of people from their homes and scorched 6,800 hectares of forest.

+"It's an ogre, it's a monster," Gregory Allione from the French firefighters body FNSPF told RTL radio.
+French President Emmanuel Macron said European countries were coming to France's rescue.
+Two Greek tanker planes were arriving alongside two Swedish airtractors, 64 firefighters from Germany, 146 from Poland and more from Austria and Romania, his office added.

 HEATWAVES, FLOODS, MELTING GLACIERS Heatwaves, floods and crumbling glaciers have heightened concerns over climate change and the increasing frequency and intensity of extreme weather across the globe.